 - In 88.89% of cases (8 out of 9 patients) in the mesenchymal stem cell use group

 - In 50% of children (7 out of 14) in the umbilical cord blood group

 - In 7.69% (one out of fourteen) patients in the placebo group

-Currently, there are no effective standard treatments for autism.
-Most countries only use psychological and pedagogical correction, which helps children with autism spectrum disorders adapt in society.
-Nonetheless, many parents are not completely satisfied with the outcomes achieved as a result of such treatment.
-As an additional method, cell therapy can be used.
-It is already practiced in some clinics in developed countries.
+There are currently no effective standard treatments for autism.
+In most countries, only psychological and pedagogical correction is used, which helps children with autism spectrum disorders to adapt in society.
+However, many parents are not completely satisfied with the results of such treatment.
+Cell therapy can be used as an additional method.
+This is already practiced in some clinics in developed countries.

-After the injection of stem cells, the results develop gradually.
+After the stem cell injection, the results develop gradually.
 The first positive changes appear only after a few weeks.
 They are constantly improving even after a single injection of stem cells.
-If they are administered several times, with a break of 1-2 months, the treatment results can be achieved faster and become even more noticeable to parents.
+If they are administered several times, with a break of 1-2 months, the results of treatment can be achieved faster and become even more noticeable to parents.

 As a result of stem cell therapy, the following results can be achieved:

 - Improvement of attention.
 The child can respond to his name and show interest in other people.

 - A pointing gesture and handling skills appear.